-The student who is deficient in the two units of high school German required for admission to the pre-Seminary course, and who to make good this deficiency takes German in the College, will not be required to take three additional hours of college German.
+The student who is deficient in the two units of high school German required for admission to the pre-Seminary course will be required to take German 101 and 102.

 - 4. ELECTIVES.
 None of the elective hours may be applied for meeting any deficiencies in high school subjects which the student may have on admission to the course. - 5.
 Degree.
 On satisfactory completion of this course, the student will receive the degree of bachelor of arts.